aileenzeng/sidewalk-docker/README.md

 ```

 This may help streamline the process later on?
 I haven't done a full setup with the database with these commands yet.
+These commands could also probably be put into the `docker-compose.yml` file.

 # Helpful commands:
 To check what the state of the database is, run `docker exec -it sidewalk-docker_db_1 psql -U sidewalk` to enter the interactive postgres container.